nedbat/coveragepy/doc/subprocess.rst

 Configuring Python for subprocess coverage
 ------------------------------------------

+Measuring coverage in subprocesses is a little tricky.
+When you spawn a subprocess, you are invoking Python to run your program.
+Usually, to get coverage measurement, you have to use coverage.py to run your program.
+Your subprocess won't be using coverage.py, so we have to convince Python to use coverage even when not explicitly invokved.

+To do that, we'll configure Python to run a little coverage.py code when it starts.
+That code will look for an environment variable that tells it to start coverage measurement at the start of the process.

-To measure coverage in subprocesses, you have to do two things: set a value for the ``COVERAGE_PROCESS_START`` environment variable, and then invoke :func:`coverage.process_startup`.
+To arrange all this, you have to do two things: set a value for the ``COVERAGE_PROCESS_START`` environment variable, and then configure Python to invoke :func:`coverage.process_startup` when Python processes start.

 How you set ``COVERAGE_PROCESS_START`` depends on the details of how you create subprocesses.
 As long as the environment variable is visible in your subprocess,